-But what if you don’t have any starter and you’re dying to make some Amish Friendship Bread?
-Here’s the recipe for making your own starter so you can not only bake for yourself but get some AFB love going in your community.
+The starter is passed from friend to friend, neighbor to neighbor.
+If you don’t have a starter, the recipe below will let you make your starter from scratch so you can not only bake for yourself but get some AFB love going in your community.

 - In a small bowl, dissolve yeast in water.
 Let stand 10 minutes.